Pulisic withdrawn from Chelsea starting XI after suffering injury in warm-up | Goal.com

 Pulisic withdrawn from Chelsea starting XI after suffering injury in warm-up

-Christian Pulisic has been withdrawn from the Chelsea starting XI to face Burnley after he sustained an injury in the pre-match warm-up.
+Christian Pulisic was withdrawn from the Chelsea starting XI to face Burnley after he sustained an injury in the pre-match warm-up.

 Timo Werner has taken the 22-year-old winger's place in the team.